gurmeet36k/Microsoft-Cloud-Workshop/CloudLabs_master_Doc_Files/Azure_DB_Labs/Azure Databricks Labs- MLOps.md

-# Azure Databricks - Delta
+# Azure Databricks - MLOps

 **Azure Databricks** is an Apache Spark-based big data analytics and machine learning framework optimized for the Microsoft Azure Cloud.
 Databricks is integrated with Azure to provide one-click setup, streamlined workflows, and an interactive workspace that enables collaboration between data scientists, data engineers, and business analysts.